The purpose of models is to fit the data

 Spring-And-Loop Theory is,

-trying to visualize an entire universe from nothing but two types of energy
+trying to visualize an entire universe from nothing but two types of energy will take considerable time

 and deliberate effort.